omept/reposvc/README.md

 #### Description

 Fetch repository details and commit history from GitHub based on the specified repository name and owner.
 The results can be filtered and paginated using the provided parameters.
-Defualts 10 commits per page.
+Defaults to 10 commits per page.

 #### Request Body